iamankan/Film-Restoration/data/README.md

 # Film Restoration Data collection and archieving

 This sub-repository is for data creation and data handling.
-This repository eill do the followings
+This sub-repository will do the following:

 - Deals with scanning the Film data
 - Unwrapping them films virtually and registering them with the optical data